MineCryptoGG/MineCrypto-Smart-Contracts/README.md

 ## Considerations

-These contracts are prepared to allow for the Minter, Oracle and Forge entities.
+These contracts are prepared to allow for the Minter, Oracle and Forge entities that enable P2E.
 More on them in the future.